oac-tree/sup-dto/doc/serialization.rst

 non-copyable and non-movable.
 After a successful parse, the result can be retrieved using ``MoveAnyType()``.

+Some of the parse functions have a parameter that points to an ``AnyTypeRegistry``.
+In such cases, the JSON representation that is to be parsed can refer directly to the name of a type, which will be retrieved from the registry.
+This avoids repeating the same type definitions in the JSON representation.
+See :class:`AnyTypeRegistry` for more information.

 .. class:: JSONAnyTypeParser

    .. function:: JSONAnyTypeParser()